 Assembling the Module

-The board ships with high quality selectively plated male headers that are hard to find.
+The board ships with high quality selectively plated male headers that are hard to find or they are preassembled onto the module if you order it that way..
 They have gold plating on the contact portion of the leg while the solder pins are tin plated for easiest soldering.

-The board ships with the male headers loose.
-This provides maximum flexibility depending on how the board will be used or they can be replaced with other types of connectors such as female headers.
+The board optionally ships with the male headers loose.
+This provides maximum flexibility depending on how the board will be used or they can be replaced with other types of connectors such as female headers or shorty headers as shown below.
 If you are going to be using the module with the Teensy 3.x Audio Adapter in a vertical mount, you may need to install different pins.

 To ensure good alignment during soldering first insert the loose headers into a solderless breadboard.
 The board can then be placed on top of the headers and easily soldered in place.